 Historical Museum of Japanese Immigration in Brazil [ブラジル日本移民史料館].
 A journey to the origins of a warrior people, who conquered their space in Brazilian society.

 Founded in 1978 in Bunkyo the Brazilian Society of Japanese Culture and Social Assistance [ブラジル日本文化福祉協会].

 The historical museum of Japanese immigration in Brazil ブラジル日本移民史料館, is more than a collection of a past of a history, but a journey in time, where we can feel in our skin all the struggle of those who came from the other side of the world to break through the lands of our Brazil.

-We can observe from simple items such as domestic utensils of the time, to refined pieces of art such as the traditional Kimono, Katana, traditional dolls and the like, the variety of things to be admired delights the eyes and touches the hearts of those who feel all this energy that only a millenary culture could provide us:
+We can observe from the simplest items such as household items of the time, to refined pieces of art such as the traditional kimono, Katana, traditional dolls and the like, the variety of things to be admired delights the eyes and touches the hearts of those who feel all this energy that only an ancient culture could provide us:

 And for lovers of Japanese pop culture to feel at home, there is a space with clothes for iconic characters such as Ninja Jiraiya, Jaspion and Kamen Rider, in addition to vinyls from the time and a little bit of the history of these icons that were part of the childhood of a lot of people, including mine, that even not being from my generation, I watched the reruns of these series on TV…

 And to close with a flourish there is a space where you can buy some books about the history of Japanese immigration in Brazil, Japanese pop culture among others, in addition to traditional decoration items, I bought a book on 100 years of Japanese immigration that I gave away my wife so that we can always remember the whole legacy of this story.